Kerry Carpenter

 Kerry William Carpenter (born September 2, 1997) is an American professional baseball outfielder for the Detroit Tigers of Major League Baseball (MLB).
 He made his MLB debut in 2022.

 Amateur career

 Carpenter attended Eustis High School in Eustis, Florida, where he batted .463 with three home runs as a senior in 2016.
-After graduating, he enrolled at St. Johns River State College where he played two years of college baseball before transferring to Virginia Tech to play for the Virginia Tech Hokies for the 2019 season with whom he started 53 games and hit .272 with ten home runs and 45 RBIs.
-After the season, he was selected by the Detroit Tigers in the 19th round of the 2019 Major League Baseball draft.
+After graduating, he enrolled at St. Johns River State College where he played two years of college baseball, before transferring to Virginia Tech to play for the Virginia Tech Hokies for the 2019 season.
+In his year with Virginia Tech, he started 53 games, and hit .272 with ten home runs and 45 runs batted in.